 Anytime someone visits your Leadpage or Leadbox, a new view will get calculated.
 In most cases, if the same person visits your page or form again, we’ll count a new view but not a new unique view.

 For Leadboxes, keep in mind we only track a view when someone opens your Leadbox.
 We do not directly track pages where your Leadboxes are hosted.

 By comparing total views to unique views, you can get a general idea of how many visitors return to your page or form.
 For instance, if a single visitor were to open your page a hundred times, 100 page views would be counted, but only one unique view.

 About conversions and conversion rate

-We count a conversion any time a visitor submits a form on your page.
+We count a conversion any time a visitor submits a form on your page, regardless of whether or not they've already opted in previously.
 For instance, if 200 people sign up for your newsletter, we’ll count exactly 200 conversions.

 Your page’s conversion rate reflects how many opt-ins you have compared to unique views.
 (Specifically, we divide conversions by unique views to calculate a conversion percentage.)

 At this time, our system only counts form submissions as a conversion.
 If your page’s call to action leads to another URL, like a sales page or survey—anything other than a Leapages form—you might consider using a third-party analytics platform.